liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 **Predefined Value:** If there's a common default value for this field, type it here.

-**Instructions for the User:** You can type instructions in the field and display them as a tooltip by checking the box.
+**Instructions for the User:** Check this box and type a description of what the field is for to display it as a tooltip for the user.

 **Repeatable:** If you want this field to be a repeatable element, check this box.
-Your users will then be able to add as many copies of this field as they like.
+Your users can then add as many copies of this field as they like.
 For example, if you're creating a structure for articles, you might want a repeatable Author field in case you have multiple authors for a particular article.

 **Required:** Check the box to mark the field required.
-If a field is required, users cannot submit content using this structure without filling out this field.
+If a field is required, users must enter a value for it in order to submit content using this structure.

-For the Nose-ster structure, type something in the *Instructions for the User* field that helps users know what to put into the Body element (example: *this is an HTML Text area for the body of your content*).
+For the Nosester structure, type something in the *Instructions for the User* field that helps users know what to put into the Body element (example: *this is an HTML Text area for the body of your content*).
 Also enable the *Display as Tooltip* box.
 Now, when users hover over the Help icon near your title, your